rrcobb/rrcobb.github.io/README.md

-A Repo For Rob Cobb

-This is where my things live!

-Right now, it's mostly the code for a couple tutorials.
-Check out the other repos for other projects I have worked on - some of them are incomplete, but that's okay!
+Hi!
+I'm Rob Cobb.

+This is the code for my website and blog.
+Right now, it's just a resume website, but a Jekyll blog is coming shortly, just as soon as I can figure out how to serve them both from here.